VictorEssien/Trading-Algorithm/README.md

 # Trading-Algorithm
-This was a project to download an ETF with a minimum of 100 assets, retrieve historical data for at least the past 5 years and use Berry Cox's price momentum factors to calculate the monthly z-factor score for each asset.
-It also creates long and short baskets using calculated z-factors and backtests to validate performance of your algorithm.
+This was a project to download stocks (preferably something with significant historical data), retrieve the close data on your assets for the previous 2 years, calculate the mean, variance, and correlation matrix for all assets.

-Returns: a Chart of Monthly portfolio return bar chart (pos/neg coloring) vs ETF, monthly return for long picks vs short picks vs ETF and Cumulative portfolio return vs ETF
+Returns: the efficient frontier and optimal weights for your portfolio